 Business Enterprise Program (BEP)

-Molina Healthcare is committed to working with Women Business Enterprises (WBE), Minority Business Enterprises (MBE), and Women Minority Business Enterprises (WMBE) within both our vendor and provider networks.
+Molina Healthcare is committed to working with Women Business Enterprises (WBE), Minority Business Enterprises (MBE), Women Minority Business Enterprises (WMBE), and People with Disabilities Business Enterprises (PBE) within both our vendor and provider networks.
 Molina’s values are aligned with those of the BEP program, which are, “fostering an inclusive and competitive business environment that will help business enterprise increase their capacity, grow revenue, and enhance credentials.”*

 On August 11, 2020, Molina announced The MolinaCares Accord, with a $150 million initial investment to address the main social issues that negatively impact the delivery of health care, including: